namikingsoft/match-case/README.md

-Match-case
+Functional matcher for JavaScript
 ==============================
-Functional pattern matcher for JavaScript.
+Match-case is npm package that add functional pattern matcher.

 Install